CyberAgentAILab/rosbag2images/README.md

 ## Docker environment for image extraction from ROS1 rosbag

+This is a tool to extract images from a ROS1 rosbag without requiring manual setup of the ROS1 environment on the Host OS.

 ## Requriement

-Host OS with Docker installed.
+Host OS with Docker, Bash, and Python installed.

 ## Setup

 First you need to run setup.sh to build the docker image.

 ```
 $ bash setup.sh